angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/01-basics.md

 ## Why Play Entombsday?

 Tin Fins is fun to play.
-Doomsday is fun play.
+Doomsday is fun to play.
 As the old Reese's ad goes, they're "two great tastes that taste great together"!

 From a more objective point of view, both game plans cover each other's